shivam-Purohit/kcidb/doc/administrator_guide.md

     sudo apt-get update

-Install PostgreSQL:
+Install the postgresql-client-common package:

-    sudo apt-get install postgresql
+    apt-get install postgresql-client-common

-This will install PostgreSQL and its dependencies.
-After the installation is complete, you can check the status of the PostgreSQL service
+Install the postgresql-client package, which includes the psql command:

-   systemctl status postgresql
+    apt-get install postgresql-client

-You can refer to the documentation here https://www.postgresql.org/docs/current/installation.html
+Once the installation is complete, you can start using psql to interact with PostgreSQL databases.You can refer to the documentation here https://www.postgresql.org/docs/current/installation.html

 ### Deploying